 Cyber 5 2019 Results

-What happened over the five days that define the holiday shopping season in 2019, pre-pandemic?
+What happened over the five days that defined the holiday shopping season in 2019, pre-pandemic?

 According to the National Retail Federation (NRF), that year’s Black Friday topped Cyber Monday as the busiest shopping day online for the first time, with 93.2 million shoppers compared with 83.3 million.
 With the traditional big shopping period between Thanksgiving and Christmas much shorter in 2019 than in recent years, consumers jumped on the deals early during the “Cyber 5” long weekend (Thanksgiving through Cyber Monday).